Performance Activism

 Fast forward to the early 1980s.
 I had trained as an actress but identified as an activist.
 Where and how could I bring these two aspects of who I was becoming together?
 I met Fred Newman, co-founder of the East Side Institute, in 1982.
 He was leading and building a multi-racial, pro-gay, women-led movement.
 I found my cultural and political home.
 I went on to co-found the Castillo Theatre (an off-off Broadway political theatre), and become a builder of the nonprofit All Stars Project.
 I was performing who I was becoming onstage and off.

+For over a decade I have been a faculty mentor of the East Side Institute, a hub for Performance Activism.
 In 2001, shortly after 9/11, the very first Performing the World conference was convened.
 We brought together performers, theater-makers, community organizers, educators, therapists, youth organizers and young people from around the world to create this biannual festival of what became known as Performance Activism.
+Today, I co-lead Creating Our Mental Health workshops in the Harlem community with my longtime colleague Dr. Jessie Fields.

 What is Performance Activism Today?